calelkeno/fastapi_noncoders/crud_api.md

 # Creating CRUD API to manage user data

-This guide shows how to build a simple CRUD API using **FastAPI** to manage user data with POST, GET, PUT, and DELETE methods.
+This guide shows how to build a simple CRUD operations using **FastAPI** to manage user data with POST, GET, PUT, and DELETE methods.

 ---
 ## 1. Create `crud_api.py` in GitHub Codespaces and write the code below